 You may be concerned that if you study in a region away from Tokyo you might learn only the regional dialect, but no worries!
 All the Japanese language schools teach their students hyoujungo (標準語), which is considered standard Japanese.

 And since we’re on that topic, studying Japanese in a language school is far from being the only option for people who want to study in Japan.
 Here are a few ways that you can learn.

-The classic, the tried-and-true way to start studying in Japan: going through a Japanese language schools seems a bit obvious, but we couldn’t possibly skip it!
+The classic, the tried-and-true way to start studying in Japan: going through a Japanese language school seems a bit obvious, but we couldn’t possibly skip it!
 With literally hundreds of language schools to choose from, picking the right one is more difficult than one would think!

 Go!
 Go!
 Nihon’s specialty is helping students find the perfect language school for their situation, plan, and preferences.
 We know exactly how hard it can be, so don’t hesitate to get in touch if you want some help.

 When considering a language school, students should pay attention to a few things, namely:

 - the teaching method;

 - the school’s area of expertise (preparing for higher education, full-time employment, etc.);